-History of modern science in India: Colonial-independence and post-independence science, Nature of science and technology education in India and its quality, Pure Vs Applied Science in India, Indian social structure and science, social background of Indian scientists, brain drain and brain drain.
+History of modern science in India: Colonial-independence and postindependence science, Nature of science and technology education in India and its quality, Pure Vs Applied Science in India, Indian social structure and science, social background of Indian scientists, brain drain and brain drain.

-Science Policy, Social Organization of science in India: Scientific laboratories and their contribution to the development of technology.
+Science Policy, Social Organization of science in India: Scientific laboratories and their contribution to the development of technology, Scientific Temper and its relevance.